COMITA LAB @ YALE SCHOOL OF THE ENVIRONMENT

 Picture

-Nohemi is a YIBS Gaylord Donnelley Postdoctoral Associate in the School of the Environment at Yale University.
-Her overarching research goal is to explain the ecological processes that shape and promote diversity in old-growth forests and influence the regeneration of human-modified landscapes.
-Currently, at the Comita Lab, Nohemi focuses on the interaction between above-ground and below-ground functionality and the role of root traits in shaping composition in tree communities recovering from human disturbance in Panama.
-She earned her Ph.D. from the University of Nebraska-Lincoln, focusing on abiotic and biotic factors shaping seed-rain and seedling establishment in human-modified landscapes in Costa Rica.
+Nohemi first joined the lab as a YIBS Donnelley Postdoctoral Fellow and is now an Associate Research Scientist.
+Her overarching research goal is to explain the ecological processes that shape and promote diversity in old-growth forests and influence forest regeneration in human-modified landscapes.
+Currently, Nohemi focuses on the interaction between above-ground and below-ground functional traits in shaping composition in tree communities recovering from human disturbance in Panama.
+She earned her PhD from the University of Nebraska-Lincoln, focusing on abiotic and biotic factors shaping seed-rain and seedling establishment in human-modified landscapes in Costa Rica.
 Read more about Nohemi here.

 Dr. Anita Weissflog